heidihuang-wav/quartz/content/Biology/Cell culture tips.md

 	- Try not to pass hands, bottles, pipettes, tubes etc. over any open and uncovered media bottles, uncovered plates, and opened tips
 - After each use
 	- UV
-	- Wipe everything down with booze
+	- Wipe everything down with 70% ethanol
-	- Vacuum tube: spray with bleach + booze
+	- Vacuum tube: spray with bleach + 70% ethanol

+A week after my first attempt at passaging cells, I came back to them and found them contaminated, so I wrote this to remind myself of some tips to help maintain a sterile environment.